Ahsan-ShakoorK/HP-by-Z-Unlock/energy_use_data.md

 Data Source: [Food and Agriculture Organisation of the UN](https://www.fao.org/faostat/en/#data/GN)

 ## Introduction
 In recent years climate change has gained significant momentum.
 The one key sources of CO2 emissions has been from energy usage.
-In this project the CO2 emissions form specific energy sectors will be investigated.
+In this project the CO2 emissions fm specific energy sectors will be investigated.

 ## About the Dataset:
 - Provided by the [Food and Agriculture Organisation of the UN](https://www.fao.org/faostat/en/#data/GN), the dataset used in this EDA has records covering approx. 50 years from 1970 to 2019.
 It holds a breakdown of CO2 emissions for a number of energy sectors from a myriad of countries.
 As it will become apparent, CO2 emissions from energy industries fluctuates over time and country to country.
-It is also notable that the energy types used in the fishing sector are particularly polluting.
-Moreover, the energy reliance differ from nation to nation and therefore the CO2 emissions from such sectors also vary.

 ## Methodolgy:
 - First of all whole data was explored.
 Redundent Data was removed to simplify the analysis.
 There were no missing values however distribution of data is not evenly distributed due to multiple reasons i.e energy usage fluctuations in differents seasons and different parts of the globe, similarly there is huge difference in energy usage of different sectors.